hamidghaedi/scRNA_seq-analysis/README.md

 dev.off()
 ```
 ![]()
-So based on the above graph,cells in cluster 5 are now clustered in 8,9,11 and 12.
+So based on the above graph, cells in cluster 5 are now clustered in 8,9,11, and 12.
 The current cluster 8 can be split into more clusters.

 ```r
 Idents(epi_seurat) <- epi_seurat$SCT_snn_res.0.6